DaedalicEntertainment/ue4-test-automation/README.md

 In order to create a new test suite with a single test:

 1. Create a new level.
-1. Add a _Dae Gauntlet Test Suite Actor_ to the level.
+1. Add a _Dae Test Suite Actor_ to the level.
-1. Create a _Dae Gauntlet Test Actor_ blueprint (e.g. through right-click in Content Browser > Create Advanced Asset > Test Automation > Test Actor Blueprint).
+1. Create a _Dae Test Actor_ blueprint (e.g. through right-click in Content Browser > Create Advanced Asset > Test Automation > Test Actor Blueprint).
 1. Implement the Arrange, Act and Assert events of the test actor (see below).
 1. Add an instance of the test actor blueprint to the level.
 1. Add the test actor reference to the list of tests of the test suite actor.